Canis Major Overdensity

 The Canis Major Overdensity (CMa Overdensity) or Canis Major Dwarf Galaxy (CMa Dwarf) is a disputed dwarf irregular galaxy in the Local Group, located in the same part of the sky as the constellation Canis Major.

-The supposed small galaxy contains a relatively high percentage of red giants and is thought to contain an estimated one billion stars in all.
+The supposed small galaxy contains a relatively high percentage of red giants and is thought to include an estimated one billion stars.

-At the time of its announcement, the Canis Major Dwarf Galaxy is classified as an irregular galaxy and is thought to be the closest neighboring galaxy to the Earth's location in the Milky Way, being located about 25000 ly away from the Solar System and 42000 ly from the Galactic Center.
-It has a roughly elliptical shape and is thought to contain as many stars as the Sagittarius Dwarf Elliptical Galaxy, the previous contender for closest galaxy to the Earth's location in the Milky Way, though later studies disputed this conclusion.
+At the time of its announcement, the Canis Major Dwarf Galaxy was classified as an irregular galaxy and was thought to be the closest neighboring galaxy to the Earth's location in the Milky Way, located about 25000 ly away from the Solar System and 42000 ly from the Galactic Center.
+It has a roughly elliptical shape and is thought to contain as many stars as the Sagittarius Dwarf Elliptical Galaxy, the previous contender for closest galaxy to Earth, though later studies disputed this conclusion.

 Discovery

-The existence of a strong elliptical-shaped stellar overdensity was reported in November 2003 by an international team of French, Italian, British and Australian astronomers, who claimed their study pointed to a newly discovered dwarf galaxy: the Canis Major Dwarf Galaxy.
+An international team of French, Italian, British, and Australian astronomers reported the existence of a strong elliptical-shaped stellar overdensity in November 2003.
+They claimed their study pointed to a newly discovered dwarf galaxy: the Canis Major Dwarf Galaxy.
 This structure is located closer to the Sun than the center of this galaxy, at approximately 7.7 kpc from the Sun.

-The team of astronomers that discovered it was collaborating on analysis of data from the Two-Micron All Sky Survey (2MASS), a comprehensive survey of the sky in infrared light, which is not blocked by gas and dust as severely as visible light.
+The team of astronomers that discovered it was collaborating on the analysis of data from the Two-Micron All Sky Survey (2MASS), a comprehensive survey of the sky in infrared light, which is not blocked by gas and dust as severely as visible light.
 Because of this technique, scientists were able to detect a very significant overdensity of class M giant stars in a part of the sky occupied by the Canis Major constellation, along with several other related structures composed of this type of star, two of which form broad, faint arcs.